muhamed-didovic/larabook-1/readme.md

 ## Larabook

-Working along with Jeffrey Way's awesome course on laracats.com
+Working along with Jeffrey Way's awesome course on laracasts.com

 This version is bound to become very much modified from the original source because I just can't help myself.
 I have to mess around with things :-)

-# Not passing status test at the moment
+# Up to date with publishing statuses episode

 ![Build Passing](http://cdn.memegenerator.net/instances/200x/52578731.jpg)